hardcodes/lmtyas/README.md

     writing RSA key
     ```

-**NOTE** You need to store the password for the RSA private key in a save place, e.g. some sort of password manager.
+**NOTE3** You need to store the password for the RSA private key in a save place, e.g. some sort of password manager.
 Every time the service is (re-)started, the password must be entered, before the system works.

+**NOTE4** The password for the private RSA test key is the very unsecure value of "12345678901234".

 ## Security - Web Service - SSL/TLS